alunturner/.dotfiles/README.md

 ## Neovim

 - when using zsh everywhere, investigate zsh style `completeopt`
-- figure out how to omit netrw from the jumps list

 ## Plugins

 - nui
-  - build a custom rename
   - build a custom diagnostics thing (can then remove the diagnostic line indicators)
 - fzf
   - find how to export all to quickfix list